hensden/kickstart/content/home/experience.md

   company = "Samsung"
   company_url = "Bangalore, India"
   location = ""
-  date_start = "2016-01-01"
+  date_start = "2018-06-01"
-  date_end = "2016-12-31"
+  date_end = "2019-08-31"
-  description = """Undertook experiments for extending Human object interaction in images to short videos.
-Improved feature extraction and instance segmentation with Deformable Convolution for the SRR module, increasing mAP scores by 6%.
-Managed weekly releases for flagship mobile devices (Agile).
-Responsible for image post-processing, model updates and error reporting.
-Collaborated with a team of 3 for completion of Samsung’s IRIS Make-for-India government project for quick, accurate iris based verification of citizens.
+  description = """
+  - Extended human object interaction in images to short videos.
+Incorporated deformable convolution for semantic role recognition.
+  - Managed weekly releases for flagship mobile devices by handling post-processing, model updates, and error reporting.
+  - Collaborated with a team of 3 for commercialization of a government project for quick biometric based verification.
 Implemented a reflection based blur detection engine, performed quality testing and handled code analysis.
-  Responsibilities included:

-  * Developing Proof of Concept (Research)
-  * Handling Releases
-  * Testing (Software and Field)
-  * Deployment Support"""
+  """

 +++